Monday March 15, 2010

 But can you really separate the sex from BDSM?
 You have to admit that much of what we do during play time is rooted in sexual pleasure and sensation.
 Even if you are never touched sexually you can achieve orgasm.
 Does this make it sex or BDSM?

 My first kinky experiences were purely sexual and yet I can and have separated the idea of sex from BDSM.
-I’m not exactly sure how it happened.
-Perhaps it could have been necessity.
+I'm not exactly sure how it happened.
+Perhaps it could have been a necessity.
 I was casually seeing people when I started exploring.
-I know that sex was special and important to a relationship; a relationship I wasn’t kindling with any of these partners.
+I know that sex was special and important to a relationship; a relationship I wasn't kindling with any of these partners.

 What really comes down to it for you and each partner you have is how you define sex.
 For myself and the casual partners, sex was any form of penetration.
 For Master and myself that definition is more inclusive of everything we do.

-I recommend that you have a discussion with your partner as a part of negotiation for the first play session that you define what sex is and if it’s a welcome part of your play.
-I’ve talked about negotiations before so I’m not going to get into the depth of it, but it is a very important part of a new relationship and can be important in well established ones too in certain situations.
+I recommend that you have a discussion with your partner as a part of the negotiation for the first play session that you define what sex is and if it's a welcome part of your play.
+I've talked about negotiations before so I'm not going to get into the depth of it, but it is a very important part of a new relationship and can be important in well-established ones too in certain situations.

 So much of what we do is sexual because that is how most of us first explore our kinky side.
 It’s not uncommon for all of us to start out with the tentative sensations during sex and keep our new side hidden behind bedroom doors.
 This association alone could lead to your understanding that BDSM is the same as sex.